qrohlf/qrohlf.github.io/_drafts/5-best-jekyll-designs.md

 <img src="/images/5-best-jekyll-designs/warpspire.png" alt="warpspire screenshot" />

-[Warpspire](http://warpspire.com) is a great example of how a well-chosen and contrasting color palette combined with good vertical rythm and typography can make a design pop without images or bright colors.
+[Warpspire](http://warpspire.com) is a great example of how a well-chosen and contrasting color palette combined with good vertical rhythm and typography can make a design pop without images or bright colors.
 Kyle Neath also has some great posts on design, making Warpspire a great place to get inspiration of all kinds.

 # 2. Sparanoid, by [@tunghsiao](https://twitter.com/tunghsiao)